caspermohit/Secure-Notes-App/DEPLOYMENT.md

 ## Troubleshooting

-- **Build fails**: Check that all dependencies are properly specified in composer.json and package.json
+- **Build fails**: Check that all dependencies are properly specified in composer.json and frontend/package.json
 - **Database connection fails**: Verify your PostgreSQL environment variables
 - **React app doesn't load**: Check that the build process completed successfully and files were copied to public/
+- **Render still tries to run npm build**: Make sure you're using the `render.yml` configuration and not manually setting build commands

 ## Local Development